From SFT to RL: Demystifying the Post-Training Pipeline for LLM-based Vulnerability Detection

-Our post-training framework for LLM-based VD is built upon the Hugging Face TRL library, integrating optimization techniques such as DeepSpeed and vLLM to enhance training and inference efficiency.
-All SFT and preference optimization models are trained on four NVIDIA A100-SXM4-80GB GPUs.
-For GRPO, we employ a distributed RL setup across two nodes totaling eight GPUs, with two additional GPUs hosting a vLLM serve to facilitate high-throughput online rollout generation.
-Regarding hyperparameters, for cold-start SFT, we employ a learning rate of $1e-5$ with a linear schedule, a warmup ratio of $0.1$, a total batch size of $32$, and $8$ gradient accumulation steps over $5$ epochs.
+\textbf{Implementation.} Our post-training framework for LLM-based VD is built upon the Hugging Face TRL library, integrating optimization techniques such as DeepSpeed and vLLM to enhance training and inference efficiency.
+All SFT and preference optimization models are trained on four NVIDIA A100-SXM4-80GB GPUs (\textasciitilde16 GPU-hours in total).
+For GRPO, we employ a distributed RL setup across two nodes totaling eight GPUs (\textasciitilde384 GPU-hours in total), with two additional GPUs hosting a vLLM server to facilitate high-throughput online rollout generation and offline inference (\textasciitilde8 GPU-hours in total).
+Regarding hyperparameters, for cold-start SFT, we use a learning rate of $1e-5$ with a linear schedule, a warmup ratio of $0.1$, a total batch size of $32$, and $8$ gradient accumulation steps over $5$ epochs.
 For DPO, ORPO, and GRPO, the learning rate is adjusted to $1e-6$.
 Regarding the $\beta$ hyperparameter in Table~\ref{tab:obj}, we perform a grid search across $\{0.01, 0.1, 1\}$ for DPO and ORPO, reporting the optimal performance at $\beta=0.1$.
 For GRPO, following the common practice in~\citep{85,86}, we set $\beta=0$ to maximize training efficiency.
 All other hyperparameters remain consistent with the SFT stage.
 For zero-shot prompting, we utilize default model configurations.
 To ensure comprehensive contextual reasoning, we set the maximum sequence length to 32,768 tokens, providing a strategic balance between accommodating long code contexts and reserving sufficient space for reasoning steps.